 If licensed, Spaceport Camden would be used by commercial rocket companies to launch rockets directly over the Cumberland Island National Seashore.

-The County Commission of Camden County, Georgia has initiated the process to obtain a “License to Operate a Launch Site” from the FAA for a commercial spaceport.
-Cumberland Island National Seashore is approximately 4 miles downrange from the proposed spaceport.
-Spaceport Camden would then be leased and operated by a private space company.
-Camden County has entered into an Option Agreement with Union Carbide Corporation that grants Camden County the option to purchase an almost 4,000-acre property for $4,800,000.
-Camden County has spent over $4,300,000 of taxpayer dollars pursuing the project.
-The Draft Environmental Impact Statement for the project indicates that launches from the proposed spaceport will be on trajectories ranging from 83 degrees to the north and 115 degrees to the south.
-The image below indicates the most southerly trajectory contemplated by the Draft Environmental Impact Statement and the resulting hazard and closure areas.
-The FAA requires that the launch hazard area be completely evacuated of all but participating personnel to avoid loss of life in the event a launch failure.
+Camden County has entered into an Option Agreement with Union Carbide Corporation that grants Camden County the option to purchase a 4,000-acre property for $4,800,000.
+Camden County has spent over $10,000,000 of taxpayer dollars pursuing the project.
+The Draft Environmental Impact Statement for the project indicated that launches from the proposed spaceport would be on trajectories ranging from 83 degrees to the north and 115 degrees to the south; however, the Final Environmental Impact Statement limits the license to one single 100 degree trajectory.
+This image indicates the 100 degree trajectory, which almost directly overflies The Settlement and the First African Baptist Church on Cumberland Island.
+All existing vertical launch spaceports in the United States require the downrange hazard areas to be evacuated in order to avoid loss of life in the event a launch failure.

-Other launch facilities are located at the water’s edge, so exploding rockets can fall into the water, not onto a national seashore or private property.
+Other vertical launch facilities are located at the water’s edge, so exploding rockets can fall into the water, not onto a national seashore or citizens’ private property.